John Hardin Young

-John "Jack" Hardin Young is a trial lawyer who has a reputation for work in election law and electoral recounts.
-He was on the team of lawyers for the Democratic National Committee during the 2000 Florida election recount and the Bush v.
+John "Jack" Hardin Young is a retired trial lawyer who has a reputation for work in election law and electoral recounts, as well as complex commercial litigation.
+He was on the team of lawyers for the Vice President Gore during the 2000 Florida election recount and the Bush v.
 Gore case, and is portrayed in the HBO film "Recount".
 He is widely known for being the first advocate for a statewide recount strategy that could have resulted in a win for Gore.